jaiminpan/cassandra2_fdw/test/README.md

 The Cassandra Docker images are available at [PostgreSQL|Docker Hub](https://hub.docker.com/_/postgres/).

-<span style="color:red">PostgreSQL 11 is not tested here due to having problems with the Docker container having header files installed.</span>

 ## Test Scipts
 ### build.cfg

 Contains the configuration of all parameters used in the tests.